 However, many homeowners never turn on their heaters due to the heat being more than they need during the fall season and simply just bundle up until a really cold winter day pops up.
 Fortunately, for people that still prefer to turn on their heating during cooler days, two stage heating is the perfect solution.

 Two stage heating isn’t a widely known feature when it comes to our heaters at home.

 So, to help you understand what it is, how it works and why you should upgrade to two stage heating, we’ve put together this guide.

-When you’re ready for an upgrade, you can contact our team at Clover Services to schedule an appointment!
+When you’re ready for an upgrade, you can contact our team at Clover Contracting to schedule an appointment!

 What is two stage heating and why is it important?

 If you haven’t heard the term two stage heating before, it simply refers to the levels of output a furnace can have.